 Open and close the door a few times to test the adjustments and modify as needed.
 Remember to make small adjustments at a time; even an eighth of a turn can make a big difference!
 Rotate the valves clockwise to decrease the speed of the closer and counterclockwise to increase the speed.
 To see this process in action, check out the video below.

-In addition, there are important ADA, fire door, and life safety requirements that you need to consider with your door closers, such as force and closing speed.
-We are here to help!
-Our team of experts can answer your questions to help meet these requirements.
+There are important ADA, fire door, and life safety requirements that you need to consider with your door closers, such as force and closing speed.
+We can help you decide what is best for your door opening.